Sienci-Labs/Resources/superlongboard/slb-manual.md

 ![](/_images/_superlongboard/_manual/slb_ma_p19_Steppers.jpg){.aligncenter .size-full}

+Note that since the Y1 and Y2 outputs share the same enable pin, they cannot be held independently even if they're assigned to different axes.

 ### Touch Plate/Probe

 Connect your touch plate or probe here.
 Any Sienci touch plate and many 3rd-party continuity-style touch plates should work and can be configured through gSender.
 For most touch plates, it doesn’t matter which way you plug them in.